Pahrump, Nevada

-Pahrump (/pəˈrʌmp/ pə-RUMP) is an unincorporated town located at the southernmost tip of Nye County, Nevada, United States, about 50 mi west of Las Vegas.
+Pahrump (/pəˈrʌmp/ pə-RUMP) is an unincorporated town located at the southernmost tip of Nye County, Nevada, United States, about 50 mi west of Las Vegas (roughly an hour away by driving distance).
 Pahrump lies adjacent to the Nevada–California border and the area had a population of 44,738 as of the 2020 census.

 History

 Pahrump was originally inhabited by the Southern Paiute.
 It was slowly inhabited by settlers in the late 19th century.
 They reportedly chose the name for Pahrump after the original Southern Paiute name Pah-Rimpi, or "Water Rock," so named because of the abundant artesian wells in the valley.
-Because of the artesian wells, the new inhabitants of Pahrump Valley began a number of large ranch-style holdings, mostly over 1000 acre in size.
+Because of the development of those wells, recent inhabitants of Pahrump Valley established a number of large ranch-style holdings, mostly over 1000 acre in size.
 On the ranches, alfalfa and cotton were grown, and livestock were raised.

-Until the 1960s, Pahrump had no telephone service except a radio transmitter phone in a phone booth next to the small market, and there were no paved roads in or out of the Pahrump Valley.
-As Las Vegas grew, real estate speculation became somewhat more popular in the area.
+Until the 1960s, Pahrump had no telephone service except a radio transmitter phone in a phone booth next to the small market, and no paved roads accessed the Pahrump Valley.
+As Las Vegas grew, the Pahrump region also saw more real estate development and population growth.
 This led to the introduction of telephone service and the construction of a paved highway between Las Vegas and Pahrump during the late 1960s.
 Later, this road (NV 160) was extended from Pahrump northward to US 95, near Amargosa Valley.
-A second paved road (NV 372) was introduced that went from Pahrump to neighboring Shoshone, California, which provided a link to the Death Valley area, as well as a shorter route to those wishing to travel to Los Angeles or other areas in California.
-In the fifties and sixties, there was a two-room elementary school and the high school students went to Shoshone.
+A second paved road (NV 372) was introduced that connected Pahrump to neighboring Shoshone, California, which provided a link to the Death Valley area, as well as a shorter route to Los Angeles, California.
+In the fifties and sixties, there was a two-room elementary school.
+High school students commuted to Shoshone.
 In 1974, Pahrump's first high school, Pahrump Valley High School, was constructed.

-Pahrump is an archetypal example of an exurb.
-Almost all significant agriculture has ended in the valley, and over the years the surface aquifers have been drained.
+Pahrump is an archetypal example of an exurb (a residential region beyond suburbs).
+Due to the necessity of conservation, almost all significant agriculture ended in the valley, and over the years the surface aquifers have been drained.
+Residential housing growth in Pahrump was partly responsible for Nye County ranking among the fastest growing counties nationwide in 2005.

-Las Vegas casino owner Ted Binion buried a large treasure of silver in a secret underground vault in Pahrump.
-In 1998, Binion died under suspicious circumstances, and one of the parties accused of murdering Binion was apprehended while digging up the vault in Pahrump.
+Las Vegas casino owner Ted Binion buried a large quantity of silver in a secret underground vault in Pahrump.
+In 1998, Binion died under suspicious circumstances, and one of those accused of murdering Binion was apprehended while digging up the vault in Pahrump.
 A book about the Binion murder trial (and Las Vegas poker) is Positively Fifth Street by James McManus.

-On November 15, 2006, the Pahrump town board voted for an ordinance declaring English the official language of business, forbidding the display of foreign flags, and denying any benefits to illegal immigrants.
+On November 15, 2006, the Pahrump town board voted for an ordinance declaring English the official language of business, limiting the display of foreign flags, and denying housing assistance or other welfare benefits to illegal immigrants.
 A measure in the ordinance required an American flag to be displayed above any other flag, regardless of what organization, nation, or government it represented.
-The ordinance was repealed four months later because of bad publicity.
+Then-county Sheriff Tony DeMeo said he would not attempt to enforce the ordinance, which was repealed four months later following negative publicity.